- Emily Arneson

 Margaret is a member of Enslow Martin PLLC where she focuses her practice on civil rights, personal injury, commercial litigation.
 She has been a cooperating attorney with the ACLU of Washington on Public Records Act and open government issues since 2008.
 Margaret received her law degree from the University of Washington and her undergraduate degree from UC Berkeley.

-George Erb, Managing Editor, Puget Sound Business Journal
+George Erb, Former Managing Editor, Puget Sound Business Journal

 Co-Chair, Board Development Committee